10 Best Festivals In The World

 The Wildebeest Migration, Kenya & Tanzania

-The Serengeti Wildebeest Migration is a phenonomenal wildlife spectacle that occurs every year.
+The Serengeti Wildebeest Migration is a phenomenal wildlife spectacle that occurs every year.
 Around 1.5 million wildebeest, as well as hordes of zebras, gazelles, and impalas, migrate from Tanzania’s Serengeti to Kenya’s Masai Mara in search of water and green grasslands.
 The animals travel over 3000 kilometers from north to south, a long and seemingly endless journey.
 Their movements attract predators such as lions, cheetahs, and crocodiles, and many mammals fall prey to them.
 During migration, the abundance of prey sustains these predators and their cubs.
 It is a fantastic opportunity for visitors to witness an amazing sight where only the fittest survive.

 Throughout the year, the migration follows a consistent pattern.
 During the dry season, the herds migrate from the southern Serengeti to the central Serengeti, and during the wet season, they migrate to the northern Serengeti and Maasai Mara.
 The exact timing and route may vary from year to year depending on weather conditions.
 The Wildebeest Migration is best seen between July and August when the animals cross the crocodile-infested River Mara in large numbers.
 It has been dubbed “the greatest wildlife show on Earth”.